Ovilia/acasia-poster/README.md

 # acasia-poster

-This is a poster generator for ApacheCon Asia 2021.
+This is a poster generator for ApacheCon Asia 2021. [[Run]](http://zhangwenli.com/acasia-poster/)

+It provides a form to input the name, title and other information so that each speaker of the event can generate their own poster easily with auto-completion.

 ## Setup